antononcube/Raku-ML-AssociationRuleLearning/README-work.md

 ### UML diagram

-Here is an UML diagram that shows package's structure:
+Here is a UML diagram that shows package's structure:

 ![](./resources/class-diagram.png)